0z-cloud/vx/README.md

         cd ./ansible
      ```

-  - Try run the wrapper as an example, -
+  - Try to run the wrapper as an example, -

     ```
       ./reference_iac_stand.sh